-Mr. B. W. Bolger, Division Superintendent of the Ninth Division, was taken ill the last week in February and was forced to go to a sanitarium to recuperate.
-"Barney" returned unexpectedly March 18th looking fit and feeling fine-a pleasant surprise to his many friends.
+Mr. B. W. Bolger, Division Superintendent of the Ninth Division, was taken ill the last week in February and was forced to go to a sani-tarium to recuperate.
+"Barney" returned unexpectedly March 18th looking fit and feeling

-Too much praise cannot be given the train-men at the Armitage Avenue Depot for the skillful way in which they handled the new two car train equipment.
+Too much praise cannot be given the trainmen at the Armitage Avenue Depot for the skillful way in which they handled the new two car train equipment.
 These cars are very complicated mechanically and differ radically from the "Old Pullman" cars formerly used exclusively on this street.
-The new service was installed March 1st and the boys at Armitage resolved to make it a success even though their popular leader, Mr. Bolger, was taken suddenly before the new service was inaugurated.
+The new service was installed March 1st and the boys at Armitage resolved to make it a success even though their popular leader, Mr. Belger, was taken suddenly ill and forced to go away for his health just badge.
+Everybody please have a look.
+Loop sights are evidently hard on the eyes as Supervisor Hubbell was seen wearing a new pair of dark shell rimmed glasses.

+before the new service was inaugurated.

 Our Central Division Supervisory Force,

-"Factionately called the "Beauty

-Squad," seem to have come into their own with the adoption of the new supervisors' cap and badge.
-Everybody please have a look.
+sometimes affectionately called the "Beauty Force, Squad," seem to have come into their own with the adoption of the new supervisors' cap and